 2. Difficulty getting the donor extra medication on short notice.

 4. Cooperation with outside monitoring clinics

 Generally there are no issues with out of town donors but it is an important factor to keep in mind.

-A proven donor is an egg donor who has already completed an egg donor cycle that resulted in a pregnancy.
-The donor may have been donated once or several times.
+A proven donor is an egg donor who has already completed an egg donor cycle and retrieval.
+The donor may have donated once or several times.
 The American Society of Reproductive Medicine suggests that egg donors should not donate more than 6 times.
 On occasion, a physician may allow an egg donor to donate more than 6 times.
 However, in our experience, we have found that egg donor’s do not respond as well to stimulation medications once they have donated more than 6 times.
 The benefits of choosing a proven donor are: